michlin0825/devops-capstone/README.md

 6. Build docker image with `Dockerfile`.
 7. Publish webapp to Kubernetes with `webapp-deploy.yml`.
 8. Check out deployed webapp on browser.
+9. app.py is not used in deployment.
+It is included to use pylint as pre-built exercise.
+10. kubenetes is created using EKSCTL cli, which in turn created two stacks of resources using cloudformation.
+Both files, `eksctl-devops-capstone-cluster.json` and `eksctl-devops-capstone-nodegroup-standard-workers.json` are included as reference.